 Answering these questions is at the heart of financial planning, which comes before investing.

-Read on more about The Power of Why – why we believe answering some questions about your relationship with money is essential before you do anything with it.
+Read on more in one of our pillar posts about The Power of Why – why we believe answering some questions about your relationship with money is essential before doing anything with it.

 Just starting out – where does my money go?